DeflateAwning/Python-Vi-ArrowKeys/README.md

 	* b -> go to start of word
 	* w -> go to end of word
 	* 0 -> go to start of line

+There are even more VI mappings that can be added after.
+We'll start with these, though.

 ## Refactoring Suggestions
 * Combine `gstate["viTriggeredYet"]` and `gstate["dSentYet"]` into a single `gstate["stillSendD"]` variable, that records whether or not to send the 'd'.
 Resets (to True) on the start of a d press, and gets flagged (to False) when a VI key is pressed, or the first time a 'd' is sent.